yjmantilla/sovabids/examples/test_mne-bids.md

 This is because our priority is to have first the REQUIRED fields of BIDS.
 They will be done in the future.

+## The whole yaml file

+The whole yaml file can be found in examples\test_mne-bids_rules.yml

 ## Validation

 You should now be able to upload the dataset to assert if it is a valid bids dataset: